-- 1. The City Council must meet after 5:00 p.m. not less than one evening each week, not including its 4 weeks of recess annually.
-6 - 2.
-The City Council shall meet each Tuesday generally beginning at 2:00 pm and reconvening at 6:00 pm in the City Hall Council Chamber, 915 I Street, First Floor, Sacramento, California, except as otherwise provided in the annually adopted meeting schedule or otherwise revised by the City Council. - 3.
+- 1. The City Council must meet after 5:00 p.m. not less than one evening each week, not including its 4 weeks of recess annually. - 2.
+The City Council shall meet each Tuesday generally beginning at 6:00 pm in the City Hall Council Chamber, 915 I Street, First Floor, Sacramento, California, except as otherwise provided in the annually adopted meeting schedule or otherwise revised by the City Council. - 3.
+Whenever possible, special workshops shall take place in the Council Chamber. - 4.
 Continuation of a meeting extending past 9:00 pm requires a majority vote of the Members.